Eocene–Oligocene extinction event: Glaciation

 Evidence points to the glaciation of Antarctica occurring in two steps, with the first step, the less pronounced and more modest step of the two, taking place at the Eocene-Oligocene boundary itself.
-This first step is referred to as EOT-1.
-The Oligocene Oi-1 event, an oxygen isotope excursion that occurred around 33.55 million years ago, was the second major pulse of Antarctic ice sheet formation.
+This first step is referred to as EOT-1, which occurred approximately 34.1-33.9 Ma.
+Carbon dioxide concentrations dropped from about 885 ppm to about 560 ppm.
+The Oligocene Oi-1 event, an oxygen isotope excursion that occurred around 33.55 Ma, was the second major pulse of Antarctic ice sheet formation.